SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 *  Extrapolation of the scattering curve to :math:`Q = 0` and
    :math:`Q = \infty`
-*  Fourier Transform of the extrapolated data to give the correlation function
+*  Fourier/Hilbert Transform of the extrapolated data to give the correlation function/volume fraction profile
 *  Interpretation of the 1D correlation function based on an ideal lamellar morphology